School without Barriers

 Metropolitan University Prague has been implementing the “School without Barriers” programme since 2003.
 This programme enables applicants with disabilities to study at MUP.

-Pursuant to MUP Bursary Code, students with disabilities can apply for disbursement of a bursary in the amount equal to the tuition fees for their whole course of study at MUP.
+Pursuant to MUP Bursary Code, students with disabilities can apply for disbursement of a bursary for their whole course of study at MUP.
 This programme allows MUP applicants with disabilities to study in fully barrier-free buildings in Prague and Pilsen.
 Parts of MUP University Centre in Hradec Králové are also barrier-free.

 Currently, Metropolitan University Prague employs 7 students and graduates of the School without Barriers programme.